silentgameplays/Simple-Debian-Setup/README.md

 * sudo apt install wine
 * sudo apt install lutris

-# If the Vulkan libs are installed you can install dxvk(Not available on Bullseye,might work on testing and sid)

-* sudo apt install dxvk

 # For Testing and Stable do the following:

 # Testing: